Fields of moduli of three-point G-covers with cyclic p-Sylow, II: Proof of the Main Theorem

-If, instead, $a \equiv 1 \pmod{\pi}$, the exact same proof (using Proposition \ref{Pinseptailloc} (iii) instead of (ii) and Lemma \ref{L5insep} (ii) instead of (i)) shows that we can find $\eta \in \rats$ with $p \nmid v(\eta)$ and $u' \in K' := K_0(\sqrt[p]{\eta})$ such that $G_{K'(\sqrt[p]{1+u'})}$ fixes a point above the new inseparable tail $\ol{X}_{c'}$.
-We have now addressed all the inseparable tails (Proposition \ref{Pinseptailloc}), so we can apply the criterion of \cite[Lemma 2.12]{Ob:fm} to complete the proof of (iic). \end{proof}
+If, instead, $v(a-1) > 0$, the exact same proof (using Proposition \ref{Pinseptailloc} (3) instead of (2) and Lemma \ref{L5insep} (2) instead of (1)) shows that we can find $\eta \in \rats$ with $p \nmid v(\eta)$ and $u' \in K' := K_0(\sqrt[p]{\eta})$ such that $G_{K'(\sqrt[p]{1+u'})}$ fixes a point above the new inseparable tail $\ol{X}_{c'}$.
+We have now addressed all the inseparable tails (Proposition \ref{Pinseptailloc}), so we can apply the criterion of \cite[Lemma 4.9]{Ob:fm} to complete the proof of (2c). \end{proof}